-A study to determine whether certain properties within the Village of Romeoville qualify as a blighted-vacant area as defined in the Tax Increment Allocation Redevelopment Act of Chapter 65, 5/11-74.4-1, et. seq., as amended of the Illinois Compiled Statutes (the "TIF Act").
+A study to determine whether certain properties within the Village of Romeoville qualify in part as a conservation area and in part as a blighted vacant area as defined in the Tax Increment Allocation Redevelopment Act of Chapter 65, 5/11-74.4-1, et. seq., as amended of the Illinois Compiled Statutes (the "TIF Act").

-Prepared for: Village of Romeoville, Illinois
+Prepared by The Village of Romeoville, Illinois in conjunction with

-Prepared Jointly by: Kane, McKenna and Associates, Inc. and The Village of Romeoville
+Kane, McKenna and Associates, Inc.